Izzy Slapawitz: Jim Crockett Promotions

-Later career
+Later career (1985-1991)

 While Doug Vines stayed with JCP, Smith chose not to return to JCP.
 He began scaling back his wrestling schedule during the mid-to-late 1980s.
 His last major run was working for Bill Needham's All Star Championship Wrestling in northeastern Tennessee.
 One of his most memorable moments in the promotion was when he faked a heart attack during a bare knuckles match against Rick Conner in 1990.
 It was also in ASCW that Smith was reunited with The Devil's Duo.
 The team won the ASCW Tag Team Championship twice and Doug Vines won the ASCW Heavyweight Championship five times.
 On January 8, 1991, he made a brief appearance on WWF Wrestling Challenge taping against Jake "The Snake" Roberts at UTC Arena in Chattanooga.

 Retirement

 Smith went into retirement after the close of ASCW in 1992.
 He returned to New York and worked as an insurance salesman until the mid-2000s due to health problems.
 In 2007, Smith underwent emergency ascending aortic dissection surgery.
 The lengthy recovery period and blood pressure medication he was put on prevented him from working as a sales rep. Smith was still receiving cardiac therapy for his heart four years after his surgery.
 In May 2011, he was interviewed by Canadian Online Explorer regarding the death of Randy Savage.
 On September 18, 2011, Smith was among the featured guests at the Legends Show in Knoxville's Chilhowee Park.
 It was his first public appearance as "Izzy Slapowitz" in 20 years.
 Smith was also invited to the private Tennessee Wrestling Legends Reunion in Gallatin, Tennessee a year later.
 On February 13, 2013, Smith was interviewed on the Mantell's Corral podcast with Johnny Mantell where he discussed his career and shared road stories.
 He also expressed concerns that younger wrestlers no longer had access to the unique training environment the NWA territory system provided to learn the craft of pro wrestling.